toolleeo/cli-apps/README.md

 * [gnuplot](https://github.com/idank/explainshell) - Generate two and three dimensional plots of data.
 * [gojq](https://github.com/itchyny/gojq) - Pure Go implementation of jq.
 * [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
+* [GROQ](https://github.com/sanity-io/groq-cli) - The CLI tool consumes both JSON and NDJSON documents.
+You can pass in data from a local file, or from piping to standard input.
 * [IRedis](https://github.com/laixintao/iredis) - Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.
 * [jp](https://github.com/therealklanni/jp) - A tiny commandline tool for parsing JSON from any source.
 * [jq](https://github.com/stedolan/jq) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.